MorganStenberg/TableTopTales/README.md

 - Adding tags to reviews to further categorize or sort the content.
 The user should be able to click on the tags to see all reviews with the same tags.
 - Making the reviews collapseable, so that not all the text is visible at once and the user should be able to choose to expand the review to view all the content.
-- Add a feature to have the most discussed reviews update every month/week, to keep the content changing.
+- Add a feature to have the most discussed reviews section update every month/week, to keep the content changing.

 ## Components